T-Kalv/T-Kalv/README.md

 [![github streak][1]][1]

-### I'm a self-taught Programmer and current CS Student!
-All programming projects are built from the ground up, from planning to designing to implementing the idea, ultimately solving problems with the use of code.
+### I'm a self-taught SWE and current CS Student!
+All programming projects are built from the ground up, from planning/researching to designing to implementing the idea, ultimately solving problems with the use of code.
 I've also made a [CS Website] and a virtual AI assistant called [TALIA] a while back so go check those out if you want...
-- 💻 I'm currently learning Functional Programming with the Haskell Programming Language
+- 🚀 I'm currently working on LIFTS (LASER'S Integrated Flight Tracking System) on the Electronics/Programming Subsystems Team as part of LASER'S PULSAR (Propulsion Unity for LASER'S Spacecraft And AeroSpace Research) Unity Rise Rocket Team
-- 🚀 I'm currently part of LASER'S Rocket Team working mainly on the electronics/programming side of the Rocket
+- 💻 I'm working on a To-Do List App in Haskell
 - 🧠 Fun Fact: I like to learn anything CS, Science, Math and Technology related
-- 👨‍🎓 When I'm older, I would like to either become an Computer Scientist, Researcher, Programmer or a Software Engineer
+- 👨‍🎓 When I'm older, I would like to either become an Researcher, Software Engineer, Programmer or go into Computer Engineering

 ---